 \section{Related Work}

-\paragraph{Simulation Environments.} Historically, one of the main uses of computers has been to simulate environments across many domains, from video games, macro-economics \cite{holland1991artificial,zheng2022ai}, weather and climate \cite{taylor2012overview}, political elections \cite{straffin1980topics,le2023campaigns}, biological simulators for molecular interaction \cite{shaw2010atomic}, financial markets \cite{cont2000herd}, self-driving car environments \cite{dosovitskiy2017carla}, and physics simulators for robotics \cite{todorov2012mujoco}.
+\paragraph{Simulation Environments.} Historically, one of the main uses of computers has been to simulate environments across many domains from macro-economics \cite{holland1991artificial,zheng2022ai}, climate \cite{taylor2012overview}, elections \cite{straffin1980topics,le2023campaigns}, molecular biology \cite{shaw2010atomic}, financial markets \cite{cont2000herd}, self-driving cars \cite{dosovitskiy2017carla}, and robotics \cite{todorov2012mujoco}.
 Simulation environments are invaluable in these applications as they enable the evaluation of theories or methods, on-the-fly decision-making for a system based on simulation, or the training of AI systems, for instance through reinforcement learning.
-As conversational interfaces see widespread adoption in society, we view UserLMs as a foundational simulation environment for user-AI conversation.
+As conversational interfaces see widespread adoption in society, we view user LMs as a foundational simulation environment for user-AI conversation.

 \paragraph{Simulating Human Users In Conversation.} User simulation has received considerable attention in past research, serving as an environment for dialogue policies to interact with in reinforcement learning setups \cite{shi2019build}.
 Early conversation simulators were introduced in task-oriented dialogue research, consisting of rule-based systems that define a user goal and an agenda of pending actions that dictate the next user move \cite{schatzmann2007agenda,li2016user}.
 These systems later evolved to include neural-based components that encode the dialogue state and generate user actions \cite{asri2016sequence, kreyssig2018neural, gur2018user, tseng2021transferable}.
 More recently, pre-trained assistant LMs have been adopted in user simulation research.
 The majority of existing works have prompted assistant LMs in a zero-shot manner to role-play a user (i.e., ``\textit{You are a user chatting with an AI assistant} ..."), instructing them to generate the next user turn given the dialogue history \cite{li2024iqa,luo2024duetsim, zhong2025evaluating, chang2025chatbench}.
 However, a growing body of work highlights that these prompted assistants exhibit low alignment with real human interactions and often diverge from human behavior \cite{ivey2024real, yoon2024evaluating, zhu2024reliable}.